testflows/TestFlows-Core/testflows/combinatorics/README.md

 ## [TestFlows.com Open-Source Software Testing Framework] Combinatorics

-A convenient collection of tools used for combinatorial testing to check different combinations of the input parameters.
+The `testflows.combinatorics` module provides a convenient collection of tools used for combinatorial testing to check different combinations of the input parameters.

 ## Why